Returning to the Place Where Trauma Occurred

 I felt symbolically cleansed, the muck of the prior year's events washed away.

 I'm not naive.
 I know now as I did then that a mere rinse in the lake wasn't proof enough of the success of my journey.
-Still, it was a moment of peace where in my mind, had resided only torment.
+Still, it was a moment of peace in a place wherein I had only experienced torment.
 That night would be the true indicator; would I be able to turn out my light and drift off to sleep?
 More importantly, given my psyche's predilection for waking me up in the grips of a panic attack, would I be able to stay asleep?

 I can honestly say that my happy place is, once again, my happy place.
 I experienced no panic or anxiety.
 My husband and I had a marvelous two-week vacation, and the trauma I suffered and associated with the cottage is over.

 When I returned from the cottage, I was ecstatic.
-I did it!
-I faced my worst fears and came out the other side better for it.
+I had done it.
+I had faced my worst fears and come out the other side better for it.
 And yet, a couple of days after being home, I felt that familiar unease that comes with anxiety.
-Honestly, my immediate reaction was—what the heck?!
+Honestly, my immediate reaction was—what the heck?
 Here I was, riding the high of my success, and anxiety goes and pokes me in the eye as if to say, "I'm still here, you know?
 Don't forget that."